Shuvomoy/shuvomoy.github.io/index.md

 ## Teaching

 * **Current.** CMOR 467/567: Optimization for Energy Systems (Fall, 2025)
   * Instructor.
-  * Designed the new course at Rice from scratch.
+  * Designed and launched this new course for advanced undergraduate and graduate students.

 * **Upcoming.** CMOR 537: Computer-assisted Algorithm Design for Optimization and Machine Learning  (Spring, 2026)

+   * Instructor.
+   * Developing this new graduate course for its inaugural offering.

 * 6.7220: Nonlinear Optimization, MIT (Spring, 2023) [Teaching score: 6.9/7]
   * Teaching assistant for a course that aims to provide PhD students with a unified overview of convex optimization.